-The M.S. in Biostatistics will be administered using the current organizational structures of the Department.
+The Ph.D. in Biostatistics will be a terminal degree.
+It will be administered using the current organizational structures of the Department.
 The Department of Epidemiology and Biostatistics is one of four departments in the College of Public Health.
 It is directed by a Head, who is responsible for promoting the teaching and research, and for administrating in the department.
-The department has three committees that are relevant to the administration of the M.S. in Biostatistics; these are the Admissions, Curriculum, and Exam committees.
+The department has three committees that are relevant to the administration of the Ph.D. in Biostatistics; these are the Admissions, Curriculum, and Exam committees.
 Each committee is comprised of three faculty appointed by the department head.
-As the name implies, the Biostatistics Admissions committee is responsible for admissions of new students to the M.S. program, including review of all applicants, selection of applicants to be admitted to the program, and offers of graduate assistantships to incoming students.
+As the name implies, the Biostatistics Admissions committee is responsible for admissions of new students to the Ph.D. program, including review of all applicants, selection of applicants to be admitted to the program, and offers of graduate assistantships to incoming students.
 The Admissions committee is chaired by the Graduate Coordinator, who is responsible for all communications with the Graduate School, and for monitoring students' progress towards completing their degrees.
-These communications will include but not be limited to announcements about the final thesis defense.
-The Biostatistics Curriculum Committee is responsible for the administration of the M.S. program, including specification of degree requirements, approval of new courses, course change proposals, curricular changes, continuing education, and academic policies.
+These communications will include but not be limited to announcements about advancement to candidacy, the defense of dissertation prospectus, and final defense.
+The Biostatistics Curriculum Committee is responsible for the administration of the Ph.D. program, including specification of degree requirements, approval of new courses, course change proposals, curricular changes, continuing education, and academic policies.
 The chair of the Curriculum Committee is responsible for all communications with the Curriculum Committee of the College of Public Health.
-The Biostatistics Exam Committee is responsible for construction of the qualifying exam.
+The Biostatistics Exam Committee is responsible for construction of the written comprehensive exam, which must be passed before candidates are admitted to candidacy for the Ph.D. in Biostatistics.
 In the case of a student dismissal or probation, the Graduate Coordinator will also work with the Curriculum and Academic Affairs Committee of the College of Public Health according to guidelines established by the University and Graduate School.